 always remember to to Reading Lists before finding your module.
-If you don't you won't see draft lists and other options.
+If you don't you won't see your draft lists.

 It's really important to make sure the timeframe of your reading list covers the duration of the module.
 There are various options.